A lightweight way to create shelter from the rain, shade or a windbreak the OZtrail Camper Fly has a tonne of uses.

-Made with durable and UV resistant UVTex fabric with a catenary or curved cut to ensure a tight and flap free pitch every time.
+Made with UV resistant UVTex fabric with a catenary or curved cut to ensure a tight and flap free pitch every time.

 Three eyelets along the sides facilitate pole spigots and three webbing loops on each end so pitching options are aplenty.